anthonysim/google-gapi-signin/README.md

 ## Description

-Practice authentication using react, react-hook-forms, passportjs, & bcrypt.
+Practice jwt authentication and google sign in using react, react-hook-forms, passportjs, & bcrypt.

-The whole purpose of this is just to get a better understanding of the authentication process using passportjs, specifically with local & google strategies.
+The whole purpose of this is just to get a better understanding of the authentication process.

 ## Usage
 ```